DavidCPorter/solrPEDs/README_2.md

 ## Instructions
-- make sure nodes are authorized talk to each other
 - add global IPs to /hosts under [nodes], and also to the /cloud hostfile
 - replace dporte7 w/ your user name in: /hosts /node* /zookeeper.yml /cloud
-- create single host files by adding respective global IP to /node*
+- add global IP to /node* files
-- add the subnet (or global) ips for the nodes in the var hosts in /tasks/task1
+- add your subnet IPs for the nodes in the var hosts in /tasks/task1 (if using cloudlab, file will likely be unchanged)
 - run `ansible-playbook -i ./hosts zookeeper.yml`
-- run task1 - task9 in /tasks
+- run task1 - task9 from ../tasks (/tasks parent directory) e.g. $ bash tasks/task1